kapa-moon/final-project-team-decider/README.md

 The above two ```docker run``` commands may take some time.<br>
 You can open ```http://localhost:3000``` to see front end and open ```http://localhost:4000``` to see back end.<br>

+## Continuous Integration and Deployment

+## Continuous Integration

+GitHub Publish Docker Image Action automates deplot process. <br>
+With `buildcontainer.yml`, any change made to the master branch will trigger GitHub action and rebuild new front-end and back-end images.
+Then they will be pushed to docker hub by GitHub Action too.

-8. Continuous deployment<br>
+## Continuous Deployment

-Github Build & Deploy action automate deploy process.<br>
+GitHub Build & Deploy Action automates deploy process.<br>
 Any change to master branch will trigger ```deploy.yml``` action.<br>
 It removes the previous build deployed with ```docker compose```, and rebuild another one.<br>
 The second badge at the top of this file demonstrate continuous deployment is working.<br>